-Gracie ignoring camera and person.
+Gracie ignoring the camera and person.

 Learning the alphabet was hard work for me; once I learned it I found it had a lot of practical applications and my attachment to it causes me to prefer the title of this particular post to be Autism and Dogs.
 But I also have an attachment to trying to use language to attempt to communicate as clearly as possible.

 If I called this post Autism and Dogs, I figured at least someone, somewhere would see that and click in, hoping to find a post about autistic dogs.
-That isn’t today’s topic and I’m loathe to mislead readers.
+That isn’t today’s topic and I’m loathed to mislead readers.
 (I am thinking about if my dog might be autistic though, so that post might happen later).

 This post needs to be called Dogs and Autism.
-Sorry alphabetical order.
+Sorry, alphabetical order.
 As handy as you can be, sometimes you get in the way of clear communication.

 I may be quirky.

 Part of me likes order, guidelines, clear expectations.
 Part of me likes living with an English Bull Terrier.
 There’s room for some psychoanalysis there, I’m pretty sure.
 For those of you who do not live with Bull Terriers, let me digress for a moment.